 How do you manage the role of product manager to cope client requirement vs building feature for the product?

 That is the classical quandary.
 The first thing you do in a product is ask yourselves who is the final consumer.
 Who are you building for.
-Once you know that, then every feature you build is in service of that consumer.
+Once you know that, then every feature you build is in of that consumer.
 All else is secondary.

-Would you recommend B2B or a B2C company to gain experience in the early years as a Product Manager?
+Would you recommend B2B or a B2C to gain experience in the early years as a Product Manager?